Toward Right Relationship

 Ash Wednesday is the name given to the first day of the season of Lent, in which ashes are applied to the foreheads of Christians to signify an inner repentance.
-At Metropolitan we offer services at 7:30 a.m., Noon* and 7:30 p.m. with the imposition of ashes and the celebration of Holy Communion. *Wesley Campus, 5312 Connecticut Ave.
-NW
+At Metropolitan Memorial we offer a service at 7:30pm with the imposition of ashes and the celebration of Holy Communion.

 Good Friday: The Seven Last Words

-In the evening, of Good Friday, we offer a service of readings and diminishing lights.
+In the evening of Good Friday, we offer a service of readings and diminishing lights.
 Scripture is read, candles are extinguished and the Sanctuary is emptied.
 We listen to songs of sorrow and love.
-After a sermon, we are invited to hammer a nail into the cross symbolic of releasing our sins and/or we may light a candle in the side chapels as a reminder of the hope promised through Christ's act of selfless love.
+After a sermon, we are invited to hammer a nail into the cross to symbolize the releasing of our sins and/or we may light a candle as a reminder of the hope promised through Christ's act of selfless love.
 We depart in silence.
-Worship is at 7:30 p.m.
+Worship is at 7:30pm with music by the Dayspring Choir.